Kabilan-n/anomalous-activity-detection-/README.md

 https://www.kaggle.com/kabilan03/fire-detection-dataset

 ### Trained Model link:
  (DUE TO THE HIGH SIZE OF THE MODEL.
-WE HAVE UPLOADED THE MODEL IN GOOGLE DRINK AND PROVIDED THE LINK HERE) https://drive.google.com/file/d/1oqu5WzQ7-SWm1XLthGAB1vzOeJfhtrmt/view?usp=sharing
+WE HAVE UPLOADED THE MODEL IN GOOGLE DRIVE LINK AND PROVIDED THE LINK HERE) https://drive.google.com/file/d/1oqu5WzQ7-SWm1XLthGAB1vzOeJfhtrmt/view?usp=sharing

 ## Demo video link: